The aim of this article

 …that you may be blameless and innocent, children of God without blemish in the midst of a crooked and twisted generation, among whom you shine as lights in the world, holding fast to the word of life, so that in the day of Christ I may be proud that I did not run in vain or labour in vain.
 (Philippians 2:15-16)

 Jesus used the parable of the wheat and the weeds in order to help the Jews to correct their ideas about the Messiah.
 The Jews at that time expected the Messiah to come as a glorious king and a righteous judge; he would rescue his people from the oppression of the godless and cut off the evildoers from the land.
-John the Baptist spoke about the coming of the Messiah in this way:

 Jesus, however, did not come to rule as a political king, nor did he come to punish the evildoers.
 The last judgement will take place on the day of his second coming.
 Until that time, both the good and the evil have to live on earth together.
 His kingdom is spiritual and has overcome the world in a spiritual way: